Disclaimer: Nothing's mine.

 Harry folded his tea-towel in half and hung it through the oven door.
 'Enjoy your barbecue, Aunt Petunia.'

 Fleur's silver hair cascaded down over the shoulders of her slate-grey dress like the water from Béni's aqueduct.
 'Ready?'

 She laughed.
 'You still have my hat.'

 'Oh.
 Right.'
 Harry chewed his lip.
 'Give me one moment.'
-He darted up the stairs, plucked Fleur's feathered straw bonnet off the door, then hurried back down.
+He darted up the stairs, plucking Fleur's feathered, straw bonnet off the door and hurrying back down.
 'Here.'